oh22-lpribbenow/sftp/README.md

 ```

 #### Environment variables
-The follwoing environment variables need to defined.
+The following environment variables need to be set.

 | Name                            | Description                         |